Euro20179/Markdown/README.md

 * .\[class]"text here will be in a span with the class of class}
 * {cmd: text}: puts text in a cmd element
 * {samp: text}: puts text in a samp element
+* |line-height text| makes the text have spacing of line-height
+* \SPACING:line-height\ the whole page will have lineheight of line-height

 ### Align